 Continuing on along the Steiner Landstraße, one comes to Rathausplatz with a three columned monument honouring Johannes Nepomuk (1350-1393).
 Nepomuk was a Bohemian priest and martyr who became popular during the eighteenth century.
 Nepomuk was martyred by being thrown into the River Moldau from the Charles Bridge in Prague and left to drown.
 An inversion of the circumstances of his death made Nepomuk a patron saint of bridges who offered protection against death by drowning.
 Among those who invoked him were the shippers and according to legend, as his body floated downstream, it was accompanied by flickering tongues of fire.
 Like the Virgin Mary, he is therefore often depicted with a halo adorned with five stars and it is for this reason that on the monument, the five cherubs surrounding him, all hold stars.
 It should be noted that the 1855 date given on the pedestal below the Saint, is a date of restoration.
 Built in 1715, the monument utilises the latest in Baroque illusionist technology and suspended from the baldachin, a cloud and a cherub are held aloft by a chain.

-After Rathausplatz, one comes to Passauerhof, with a Renaissance façade topped by dog-tooth castillations and ornamental, miniature turrets.
+After the Rathausplatz, in the Kleine Passauerhof, at number 74, there is the dressmaker and fashion designer Martina Wagensonner www.wagensonnerfashion.raumusik.at.
+Next door, at Steiner Landstraße 76, there the Großer Passauerhof, which has a Renaissance façade topped by dog-tooth castillations and ornamental, miniature turrets.
 Like the Göttweigerhof, this was an agricultural collecting yard where crops were gathered in and grapes were pressed to make wine that was stored in the cellars below.
-Here, at Steiner Landstraße 76 is Il Magazzino, where a range of Italian specialities may be purchased.
+Here Ludwig von Köchel’s father, who was in charge of running Passauerhof estates, could look down and see whatever was being delivered in the courtyard and it was in this house that Köchel was born.
+Steiner Landstraße 76 is where an internet faculity, The Köchel Prominade, hosted by the Köchel Society, begins a musical tour of Krems, Stein, and Gneixendorf.
+With a smart phone this can be used as an audio guide, that with a commentary and musical examples, introduces the musical soundscape of Krems and the Wachau.
+Unfortunately only available in German, this highly informative application features twenty stations which can be called up by entering: www.musikinkrems.at.
+Also at Steiner Landstrasse 76 is Il Magazzino, where a range of Italian specialities may be purchased.
 These include fine wines, grappa, cheese, charcuterie, tinned products, pasta and all manner of preserves and biscuits.
 Artisan bread and rolls are delivered by the baker Brotocnik, from Waldviertel, the wooded plateaux that lies to the North of Krems and Stein.
 For those in need of refreshment, wine, coffee aperitifs and antipasti are served.
 For those who cook, there are books on Italian cooking.
 See www.il-magazzino.com for opening times.
-In the Kleine Passauerhof at number 74 there is the dressmaker and fashion designer Martina Wagensonner www.wagensonnerfashion.raumusik.at

-One then comes to Schürerplatz, which is very much the living heart of Stein.
+Continuing on along the Steiner Landstraße, one then comes to Schürerplatz, which is very much the living heart of Stein.
 Here, apart from a newsagent and a chemist’s, there is Café Hartl and the award winning pizzeria, Firenze, where oven baked pizza and hand-made pasta may be enjoyed either outside, or indoors under the cosy curve of a traditional vault.
 See www.firenze-krems.at.
-Continuing on towards the river one comes to a statue of Martin Johann Schmidt.
-On the other side of the square, opposite Firenze, there is the so-called „Manzetti House“ named after an eighteenth century Lord Mayor of Stein.
-It was in this house that Ludwig von Köchel was born.
+Next to Firenze there is a statue of Martin Johann Schmidt whilst on the other side of the square, there is the so-called „Manzetti House“ named after an eighteenth century Lord Mayor of Stein.
+As it was in this house that Ludwig von Köchel’s parents spent their last years, it was assumed that this was where the prominent son was also born and a plague incorrectly announces the house as Köchel’s birth place.
 Next to the Manzetti House there is the „Toll Collector’s House“, which is a masterpiece of Northern Renaissance architecture.

 Dating from the same period but with a more Medieval flavour at Steiner Landstraße 92 there is the so called „Green Castle“.
 At Johann-Michael-Ehmann Platz there is a column, dating from 1744 that honours the Virgin Mary.
 As at Rathausplatz, the 1817 date is a date of restoration.